WELCOME TO THE

 Ferndale Schools' Early Childhood Center (FECC) is a high-quality preschool servicing children ages two and a half to four and is FREE to Oakland County families who qualify.
 Our building hosts Ferndale Head Start, The Great Start Readiness Program, our District's Early Childhood Special Education program, and Little Eagles Preschool, our tuition-based program.

-*Important New State Law on Kindergarten Start Age: Beginning in Fall 2015: The state has changed the kindergarten start age to 5 by September 1.
-However, any parent who wishes to enroll a child who turns 5 between September 1 and October 1, 2016 may do so.
-All parents need to do is notify the district in writing of their intent to enroll in the Ferndale Schools before June 1, 2016 If they become a district resident after June 1, they must submit their intention to enroll by August 1.
+Beginning in Fall 2015: The state has changed the kindergarten start age to 5 by September 1.
+However, any parent who wishes to enroll a child who turns 5 between September 1 and October 1, 2021 may do so.
+All parents need to do is notify the district in writing of their intent to enroll in the Ferndale Schools before June 1, 2021.
+If they become a district resident after June 1, they must submit their intention to enroll by August 1.

 Heidi Schmidt brings unique experience in working with children and their families with her to Ferndale Early Childhood Center.
 Most recently, Mrs. Schmidt was the Director of Title Programs and School Improvement for a local charter school district.
 Prior to that, she has taught kindergarten, right here in Ferndale at Roosevelt Primary, and third and fourth grade, as well as serving as the Director of the Youth and Family Department for a local non-profit organization.

 Mrs. Schmidt earned her Bachelor of Science in Elementary Education from Oakland University and her Master of Arts in Educational Leadership from Marygrove College.
 She is currently pursuing a Master of Arts in Educational Psychology, with concentration on the developing learner, from Eastern Michigan University.